Blast Dynamics: Overpressure, Fragmentation, Deflagration vs Detonation

 The impulse delivered by dynamic pressure, the integrated force over time, determines how far fragments travel and how deeply they embed in target surfaces.
 Primary fragments are pieces of the device casing or container that were in direct contact with the explosive charge.
 They are propelled at the highest velocities, often 1,000 to 3,000 m/s in the immediate detonation zone, and may travel hundreds of metres from the seat of blast while retaining enough energy to embed in structural materials.
 Secondary fragments are objects that were not part of the device but were accelerated by dynamic pressure: glass shards, paving stones, vehicle components, steel reinforcing bars.

-The Mott formula, developed by Nevill Francis Mott during the Second World War in research on bomb casings for the UK Ministry of Supply and later published in posthumous form, predicts the distribution of fragment masses from a fragmenting metal cylinder.
+The Mott formula, developed by Nevill Francis Mott during the Second World War in research on bomb casings for the UK Ministry of Supply, predicts the distribution of fragment masses from a fragmenting metal cylinder.
+The anatomy of device types whose casings generate these fragment distributions is covered in the topic on improvised explosive device anatomy and triage.
 The formula relates fragment mass to casing thickness, casing diameter, and an empirically derived fragmentation parameter for the specific metal.
 Its practical forensic use is in confirming, from the size distribution of recovered casing fragments at a scene, whether the device was consistent with a thin-walled pipe (pipe bomb), a heavy military case, or a pressure-cooker.
 US Army Research Laboratory studies and UK FEL validation work have confirmed the formula's utility in casing characterisation for devices from Northern Ireland to Afghanistan.

 Fragment orientation at the point of impact also carries information.
 A fragment that struck a wall face-on will leave a circular cavity; one that struck at oblique velocity will leave an elongated or ovoid crater.
 Depth-to-diameter ratios in fragment impact craters can be used, in combination with recovered fragment mass and the material properties of the substrate, to estimate fragment velocity at impact, and hence to back-calculate the standoff distance from device to target.